 The squeeze test is a tool pedologists (soil scientists) use to determine the type of soil in a given area.
 Remove the first layer of soil and grab a handful of damp (but not wet) dirt.
 Then, squeeze the soil in the palm of your hand.
 When you open your hand, the results will help you to determine your specific type of soil.

-3. The soil collapses as soon as you open your hands.
+3. The soil will fall apart as you open your hands.
 You have SAND.

 Once you know what soil type you have, you can find trees best suited to the dirt’s properties.
 Loam is the best soil to have, as its unique qualities make it ideal for holding and transferring water to trees.